franciscpitthan/Methods_Quant_Fin/README.md

   This is a repo for educational purposes, I plan to update it to cover materials about pricing, risk valuation, and forecasting.
 The topics are loosely inspired by Paul Wilmott's book *on Quantitative Finance* (together with his 'baby brother' *introduces Quantitative Finance*) and CQF's Program.
 It is suplemented by academic papers, topics covered in Yves Hilpisch's *Python for Finance* book, classes I followed at Coursera and DataCamp, and additional packages I've found useful.

+  I also plan to include examples of applications using open sourced data.
+For the moment, I am working with credit card data to predict default probability using data available at Kaggle.
+Future updates will be based on fraud analysis, ETFs, and options.

   If you found any typos/errors, or if you have any comments/suggestions, feel free to reach me (franciscopitthan at gmail.com).

   ## Table of content (work in progress - planned updates)